zeplintwo/FS19-TARGET-SCRIPT-Profiles/README.md

 # FS19-TARGET-SCRIPT-Profiles
-TThrustmaster TARGET profiles for usage in Farming Simulator 19.
+Thrustmaster TARGET profiles for usage in Farming Simulator 19.
 Initial keymaps based on FDR's Logging maps from https://www.fdrlogging.com/.
 Will be used to bring more advanced controls to T16000.M Dual sticks in FS19.

 ----------------------------------------------------------

 Zeplin SCRIPT Branch: https://github.com/zeplintwo/FS19-TARGET-Profiles/tree/Zeplin-SCRIPT

 Will have as much advanced TARGET scripting as I see fit.
 And will not hesitate to incorporate 3rd part/external sources if said sources are willing to allow usage of said scripts.
 Will not be compatible to FS19-TARGET-GUI-One-Stick-Motion Branch.
 Parts may be compatible with FS19-FDR-TARGET-GUI Branch.

 FS19-TARGET-GUI-One-Stick-Motion: https://github.com/zeplintwo/FS19-TARGET-GUI-One-Stick-Motion

 It is for Thrustmaster TARGET GUI profile updates and distribution.
 This will be the most basic of scripting and very little in the way of extra functionality.
 Will not be compatible with Zeplin SCRIPT Branch.
 May not be compatible with FS19-FDR-TARGET-GUI Branch.

 FS19-FDR-TARGET-GUI: https://github.com/zeplintwo/FS19-FDR-TARGET-GUI

 It is for Thrustmaster TARGET GUI is the direct layout a best as I can build that follows FDR’s key binding.
 This may have higher scripting functions in the future based off functions form the Zeplin SCRIPT Branch.
 May or may not be compatible to FS19-TARGET-GUI-One-Stick-Motion Branch or Zeplin SCRIPT Branches.

 ----------------------------------------------------------